An Unwell World?: Anthropology in a Speculative Mode.

 - Roundtables in which a group of scholars (no more than 5) discuss particular themes/issues in front of (and subsequently with) an audience.
 While a roundtable can include short (5-10 min) provocations/presentations, the main idea is to create a lively debate, not to focus on any one presenter.
 Roundtables will be limited to one 90-minute session.

 - Laboratories are characterised by experimentation, collaboration, interaction or improvisation, bringing the focus to research methods, the ethnographic process and the mode of expression in presenting results.
 Rather than exhibiting already finished work, the aim of laboratories is to organise collective research activities that are open-ended and cultivate possibilities for surprise, novelty and learning.
 Laboratories will be designed as interactive, reflexive sessions that prioritise exploration, rather than the discussion of already established research results.
 They can be used to tackle practical problems, to re-evaluate concepts, to find new theoretical and political directions, or to understand emergent cultural dynamics.
 Whether concerned with possibilities and limitations in current anthropological practice, or with cultural and political problematics in an unequal world, labs can provide space for addressing any themes in creative, interactive, and open-ended fashion.
-The call for labs is open for the same time as the call for papers, see here for more information and how to propose a lab.

 - The ASA requires all accepted panels to be open to paper proposals through the website, therefore panels should not be organised as 'closed' sessions (however, roundtables can be)

 - All panels/roundtables must have at least two convenors, so as to avoid session cancellations if one convenor cannot attend the event